rweddell/TutoringMaterials/Databases/DatabaseBasics.md

 ### Columns
 - Columns are individual fields within a table

+### Keys
+- A unique column within a table that is used as the identifier for a particular row
+    - Names
+    - Locations
+    - Dates or times
+- Can also be a combination of columns for a row
+    - Purchased item + date
+    - Job Title + Company name
+- Used to connect data in separate table

 ### Views
 - Views are routines which behave much the same way as tables, but are not actual structures
 - Views are a subset of information within one or more databases